zytedata/python-zyte-api/docs/use/api.rst

     asyncio.run(main())

 .. tip:: :meth:`~AsyncZyteAPI.iter` yields results as they come, not
     necessarily in their original order.
-Use `echoData`_ to track the source request.
+Use :http:`request:echoData` to track the source request.

 .. _api-optimize: